uriel1998/agaetr/README.md

 `agaetr` is a modular system made up of several small programs designed to take input (particularly RSS feeds) and then share them to various social media outputs.

 This system is designed for *single user* use, as API keys are required.
+Setting up multiple posters is a PITA, to be sure, but the idea is that once you've done that *once*, you can use it for `agaetr`, `mutt`, GUI tools, a bookmarker for `newsboat`, etc, with minimal further configuration.

 Tested with feeds from: